Daniel W. McShea

 Post-doctoral/Graduate Research and Training Program in Philosophy of Biology awarded by National Science Foundation (Co-Principal Investigator).
 2004 to 2008

-Hierarchical Complexity Trend awarded by (Principal Investigator).
+Hierarchical Complexity Trend awarded by National Aeronautics and Space Administration (Principal Investigator).
 2002 to 2005

 The evolution of hierarchical structure in organisms: A test for an increasing tendency awarded by National Science Foundation (Principal Investigator).
 2002 to 2005